juji-io/datalevin/doc/transact.md

 `transact` function is a blocked version of `transact-async`, that will block until the future is realized.
-One can call a sequence of `transact-async`, followed by a `transact` to achieve good batching effect and determinstic commit at the same time.
+One can call a sequence of `transact-async`, followed by a `transact` to achieve good batching effect and deterministic commit at the same time, for the asynchronous transactions are still committed in order, so the last realized future indicates all the prior calls are already committed.
 Or one can `deref` the future of the last asynchronous calls manually, or put in a callback for the last call.

 The batching of asynchronous transactions is adaptive to write load.
 The higher